Did you know that over 500,000 organizations use Microsoft Teams as their default messaging platform?

 - Upgrade Project Management

 It’s important to note that Microsoft Teams is more than a messaging platform.
 Sure, messaging is a major feature, but plenty of other tools exist within Microsoft Teams.

 Microsoft Teams allows organizations to make calls, video chat, and host webinars.
 Beyond communication, users can share files, create project dashboards, send polls, view calendars, request approvals, and more.

 If you haven’t accessed Teams before, you might wonder what it costs to use it.
 Microsoft provides a basic version for free that anyone can use.
-The free version is heavily stripped down, and it won’t take long to find that a higher tier would be better.
+The free version is heavily stripped down, and it won’t take long to discover that a higher tier would be better.

 Most Microsoft 365 licenses include the software.
 In fact, many people have Teams and don’t even know it.
 Pricing begins at $4.00 a month per user for brand new users.
-In other words, it’s not expensive to have Microsoft teams for small businesses.
+In other words, it’s not expensive to have Microsoft Teams for small businesses.